mitcheaton1/zipshare-api/README.md

 ## Contributing
 Our [contribution guidelines](CONTRIBUTING.md) are summarized as:
-* Work on whatever you think fits within the vision of Zipshare
+* Work on whatever [is ready](https://waffle.io/zipshare/zipshare-api) or anything you believe fits in the vision of ZipShare.
 * Create issues when you think of an enhancement or find a bug.
 Submit patches when you can.
 * CodeUnion owns all the software.